How worried should you be about monkeypox?

 In Britain, both Simon Clarke, chief secretary to the Treasury, and Sir Jeremy Farrar, director of the Wellcome Trust, likewise dismissed the idea that its spread should be met with the same degree of concern as the arrival of the coronavirus in spring 2020.

-But Sir Jeremy did tell BBC Radio 4’s Today programme on Monday morning that, given that the UK has only ever seen small clusters of infections in the past: “This is different, something has changed.”
+But, given that the UK has only ever seen small clusters of infections in the past, Sir Jeremy did tell BBC Radio 4’s Today programme that: “This is different, something has changed.”

 He added: “The virus may have changed, but I think that’s unlikely.
 More likely is, I think, that the niche that this virus now finds itself in has allowed for some superspreader events and those individuals involved in that have then travelled to other parts of the world and taken the infection with them.”